-Humanities › History & Culture Secession Share Flipboard Email Print History & Culture American History Basics Important Historical Figures Key Events U.S. Presidents Native American History American Revolution America Moves Westward The Gilded Age Crimes & Disasters The Most Important Inventions of the Industrial Revolution African American History African History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By Robert McNamara History Expert Robert J. McNamara is a history expert and former magazine journalist.
+Humanities › History & Culture What Was Secession and Why Did It Matter?
+Share Flipboard Email Print Interim Archives / Contributor / Getty Images History & Culture American History Basics Important Historical Figures Key Events U.S. Presidents Native American History American Revolution America Moves Westward The Gilded Age Crimes & Disasters The Most Important Inventions of the Industrial Revolution African American History African History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By Robert McNamara History Expert Robert J. McNamara is a history expert and former magazine journalist.
 He was Amazon.com's first-ever history editor and has bylines in New York, the Chicago Tribune, and other national outlets. our editorial process Robert McNamara Updated March 06, 2017 Secession was the act by which a state left the Union.
 The Secession Crisis of late 1860 and early 1861 led to the Civil War when southern states seceded from the Union and declared themselves a separate nation, the Confederate States of America.
 There is no provision for secession in the U.S. Constitution.
 Threats to secede from the Union had arisen for decades, and during the Nullification Crisis three decades earlier it appeared that South Carolina might try to break away from the Union.
-Even earlier, the Hartford Convention of 1814-15 was a gathering of New England states which considered breaking away from the Union.
+Even earlier, the Hartford Convention of 1814 to 1815 was a gathering of New England states which considered breaking away from the Union.
 South Carolina Was the First State to Secede Following the election of Abraham Lincoln, southern states began to make more serious threats to secede.
 The first state to secede was South Carolina, which passed an "Ordinance of Secession" on December 20, 1860.
 The document was brief, essentially a paragraph which stated that South Carolina was leaving the Union.
 Four days later, South Carolina issued a “Declaration of the Immediate Causes Which Justified the Secession of South Carolina from the Union.”
-South Carolina's declaration made it abundantly clear that the reason for secession was the desire to preserve slavery.
-South Carolina’s declaration noted that a number of states wouldn't fully enforce fugitive slave laws; that a number of states had “denounced as sinful the institution of slavery”; and that “societies,” meaning abolitionist groups, had been allowed to operate openly in many states.
+South Carolina's declaration made it abundantly clear that the reason for secession was the desire to preserve enslavement.
+South Carolina’s declaration noted that a number of states wouldn't fully enforce the laws regarding self-liberated individuals; that a number of states had “denounced as sinful the institution of slavery”; and that “societies,” meaning abolitionist groups, had been allowed to operate openly in many states.
 The declaration from South Carolina also referred specifically to the election of Abraham Lincoln, stating that his "opinions and purposes are hostile to slavery."
-Other Slave States Followed South Carolina After South Carolina seceded, other states also broke from the Union, including Mississippi, Florida, Alabama, Georgia, Louisiana, and Texas in January 1861; Virginia in April 1861; and Arkansas, Tennessee, and North Carolina in May 1861.
+Other Pro-Slavery States Followed South Carolina After South Carolina seceded, other states also broke from the Union, including Mississippi, Florida, Alabama, Georgia, Louisiana, and Texas in January 1861; Virginia in April 1861; and Arkansas, Tennessee, and North Carolina in May 1861.
 Missouri and Kentucky were also considered to be part of the Confederate States of America, though they never issued documents of secession.